“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 > Take nothing you can’t bear losing.

-> Think about stuff you can share.
+> Optimize: Think about items you can share.

-> Take old socks + underwear—throw away!
+> Pack old socks & underwear—throw away!

 > Roll up your clothes—don’t fold them.